Nad1406/Nad1406/README.md

 # 💫 About Me:
-I'm curently a freshman at VNUK.
+I'm curently a freshman VN-UK Institute for Research and Executive Education, the University of Danang.

 # 💻 Tech Stack: